 Statement from The National Campaign to Prevent Teen and Unplanned Pregnancy

-About The National Campaign.
-The National Campaign to Prevent Teen and Unplanned Pregnancy seeks to improve the lives and future prospects of children and families.
+The National Campaign to Prevent Teen and Unplanned Pregnancy is a private, non-profit organization that seeks to improve the lives and future prospects of children and families.
 Our specific strategy is to prevent teen pregnancy and unplanned pregnancy among single, young adults.
-We support a combination of responsible values and behavior by both men and women and responsible policies in both the public and private sectors.
-If we are successful, child and family well-being will improve.
-There will be less poverty, more opportunities for young men and women to complete their education or achieve other life goals, fewer abortions, and a stronger nation.

 SOURCE The National Campaign to Prevent Teen and Unplanned Pregnancy